fmbenhassine/jql/README.md

 #### Using a SQL client

-Open the `jcql.db` file with your favorite SQL client and start writing queries.
+Open the `jql.db` file with your favorite SQL client and start writing queries.
 For example, you can use [Sqlite tools](https://www.sqlite.org/download.html) or [Sqlite browser](http://sqlitebrowser.org/).

-#### Using JCQL Shell
+#### Using JQL Shell

-The JCQL shell is a command line tool that allows you to write queries against the generated database.
+JQL shell is a command line tool that allows you to write queries against the generated database.

 You can start it as follows:

 ```
-java -jar /path/to/jcql-shell-{latest-version}.jar /path/to/jcql.db
+java -jar /path/to/jql-shell-{latest-version}.jar /path/to/jql.db
 ```

 # Credits

-* JCQL tools use the great [java-parser](https://github.com/javaparser/javaparser) library to parse Java code and transform it a relational model.
+* JQL tools use the great [JavaParser](https://github.com/javaparser/javaparser) library to parse Java code and transform it a relational model.

-* JCQL tools use [Sqlite](https://www.sqlite.org) to store and query relational data about Java code
+* JLQ tools use [Sqlite](https://www.sqlite.org) to store Java code in a relational database.